 All these factors have created an endless cycle of food insecurity and poor health outcomes that local farmers and food entrepreneurs are now trying to break.

-At Partnership for a Healthier America (PHA), we are proud to support farmers and food entrepreneurs through Rootswell, a grassroots movement in the Mississippi Delta dedicated to increasing fresh, affordable, local food.
-Rooted in community, Rootswell is uniting farmers, chefs, corner stores, farmers markets, creatives, and organizers to transform the region’s food landscape.
+At Rootswell, we are proud to support farmers and food entrepreneurs through our collaboration with Partnership for a Healthier America (PHA).
+Rootswell is rooted in the community, and is uniting farmers, chefs, corner stores, farmers markets, creatives, and organizers to transform the region’s food landscape.

-Another way that PHA is supporting food access in the Mississippi Delta is through GROW, an initiative that supports Black, Indigenous, and People of Color (BIPOC) food entrepreneurs who are harnessing the power of produce to create a local good food economy.
+Through our collaboration Partnership for a Healthier America is supporting food access in the Mississippi Delta through GROW, an initiative that supports Black, Indigenous, and People of Color (BIPOC) food entrepreneurs who are harnessing the power of produce to create a local good food economy.
 A good food economy builds health and wealth for the community by promoting the sale and consumption of locally grown fresh fruits and vegetables.

 Through GROW, PHA is awarding grants to six food and civic entrepreneurs to help them get more good food into their communities.